Broguypal/Addons/TrueTargetLock/README.md

 ## Auto-Load on Login (Optional)

-You can have the addon load automatically by editing your Windower scripts file and adding:
+You can have the addon load automatically by editing your Windower init.txt file under Windower>scripts and adding:

 		lua l TrueTargetLock